newangry/kevin/README.md

 I am a Full Stack Developer passionate about building scalable applications with cutting-edge technology, including AI and Blockchain.
 I am always open to collaborating on exciting projects and contributing to the open-source community.

-## 🤝 Get In Touch

-Feel free to check out my work, raise issues, or contribute to the projects.
-You can reach me at: